 I boarded the ferry in Tsawwassen for the final leg of my slow-way-south journey back home to Vancouver Island.
 Completing the circle had a certain sadness yet comfort as I headed west once again.
 Was that all a dream?
 Behind the city traffic and the din of construction in the distance, there is a silence and a simple appreciation of the little noises, even those found in the city.
 Are my senses now heightened?
 Or does it sometimes take disconnecting in order to remind yourself of the simple beauty found in the everyday?

-It will be a slow re-entry back into civilization as I reintegrate to the humble hustle of city life.
+It will be a slow re-entry back into city civilization as I reintegrate to the humble hustle of a busier life.
 I feel I now hold a secret, a secret of a place that exists not only on a map but a place that you can take with you.
 Perhaps it is a feeling after all.